AdobeDocs/target-dev.en/help/dev/patterns/Initialize-sdks.md

 ## 1.9: Item-based criteria {#item}

-Make recommendations based on finding similar items to an item that the user is currently viewing or has recently viewed.
+Make recommendations based on finding similar items to an item that the user is viewing or has recently viewed.

 +++See details